 Organ Scholars are auditioned and examined before the beginning of Michaelmas Term.
 Each normally holds the scholarship for three years, but this is subject to annual review by the Chapel and Choir Committee.
 Organ Scholars are required to be in residence for substantial periods outside Full Term.
-They normally reside in College and receive a stipend which consists of two elements, the value of a College award (£500) and an allowance for residence out of Full Term (reviewed annually).
+They normally reside in College and receive a stipend which consists of two elements, the value of a College award ( $\pounds$ 500) and an allowance for residence out of Full Term (reviewed annually).
 The College meets the cost of approved organ tuition.

-There is a Child Safeguarding Policy for the College Choir which makes admission to Academical Clerkships and Organ Scholarships conditional upon the possession of a satisfactory DBS (formerly CRB) check at the Enhanced level, and the receipt of two references which satisfactorily address the question of the candidate's suitability for work with children.
+There is a Child Safeguarding Policy for the College Choir which makes admission to Academical and Stipendiary Clerkships and Organ Scholarships conditional upon the possession of a satisfactory DBS (formerly CRB) check at the Enhanced level, and the receipt of two references which satisfactorily address the question of the candidate's suitability for work with children.

-The Choir regularly performs concerts in venues across the UK and abroad, and records at least once each year for the Opus Arte label.
+The Choir regularly performs concerts in venues across the UK and abroad, and records at least once each year for the Coro label, which is the record label of The Sixteen, founded and directed by former Academical Clerk and Honorary Fellow, Harry Christophers CBE.
 All members of the Choral Foundation are entitled to receive per capita fees paid by outside bodies for broadcasts, concerts, and recordings.